veshitala/Machine-learning/Home Credit/README.md

 The input data files can be downloaded from the linked to the Kaggle website.

-- The goal is to predict the likelihood of loan candidates defaulting based on their credit history and past loan payment history
+- The goal is to predict the likelihood of loan candidates defaulting based on their credit and loan payment history

 - Raw data is manipulated to generate new features